 Each year the Chairman announces the theme for the Challenge for the following Spring Quilt Festival.

-The Chairman’s challenge for 2018 is “Reflections”.
-Get the 2017 CHAIRMAN challenge entry form as Word or PDF.
+The Chairman’s challenge for 2020 is “Special Celebrations”.
+Get the 2020 CHAIRMAN’s challenge entry form as PDF or Word.

 For 2016 the Challenge was The Magic Piper.
 Taking inspiration from the delightful poem by E.L.
 Marsh